Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - Alters the weather via a custom method that can read custom files
 - Adds in several custom weathers - Thundersnow!
 Blizzards!
 Dry Lightning!
 Fog!
 Thunder Freeenzy!!!
-- Changes the rain totem to occasionally spawm storms as well.
+- Changes the rain totem to occasionally spawn storms as well.
 - Adds a weather menu option, which will display information about the weather
-- Changes the text for the TV weather channel
+- Changes the text for the TV weather channel (Currently offline)

-## Wishlist
+## Upcoming Features

+- Flash floods!!!!!

 ## Acknowledgements
 - Prismuth for the fog sprite
 - Pathoschild for ideas
 - ChefRude for testing and the night icon sprites (as well as better fog textures)
+- The SDV discord #modding channel for discussions

 ## Changelog
+v1.4.0-beta9
+- some fixes for MP.
+Well, a lot of fixes for MP
+- readjusted fog.
+If you want the old foggy amounts in spring, add "foggy" to enhanced and normal.
+- readjusted night fog calculations.

 v1.4.0-beta4
 - fixed console command issues